nanovms/ops-documentation/klibs.md

 The `ntp` klib allows to set the configuration properties to synchronize the unikernel clock with a ntp server.

 The allowed configuration properties are:
-- `ntpAddress` - the ntp server address;
+- `ntp_servers` - array of ntp servers, with each server specified using the format `<address>[:<port]`
-- `ntpPort` - the ntp sever port;
-- `ntpPollMin` - the minimum poll time is expressed as a power of two.
-The default value is 6, corresponding to 64 seconds (2^6 = 64);
+- `ntp_poll_min` - the minimum poll time is expressed as a power of two.
+The default value is 4, corresponding to 16 seconds (2^4 = 16)
-- `ntpPollMax` - the maximum poll time is expressed as a power of two.
-The default value is 10, corresponding to 1024 seconds (2^10 = 1024).
+- `ntp_poll_max` - the maximum poll time is expressed as a power of two.
+The default value is 10, corresponding to 1024 seconds (2^10 = 1024)
-- `ntpResetThreshold` - This is a difference threshold expressed in seconds to use step/jump versus smearing on ntp - the default is set to 0 meaning it will never step/jump.
-If the difference is over this threshold then step/jump will be used allowing correction over much longer periods.
+- `ntp_reset_threshold` - This is a difference threshold expressed in seconds to use step/jump versus smearing on ntp - the default is set to 0 meaning it will never step/jump.
+If the difference is over this threshold then step/jump will be used allowing correction over much longer periods
+- `ntp_max_slew_ppm` - maximum slewing rate for clock offset error correction, expressed in PPM; default value: 83333
+- `ntp_max_freq_ppm` - maximum clock frequency error rate, expressed in PPM; default value: 25000

 Use the configuration file to enable the `ntp` klib and setup the settings.
 ```json